 As many as 28% fail to insure their cars in Mississippi, 11% in New Hampshire, with no mandatory car insurance law, and 4% in Massachusetts, where auto insurance is required.
-If someone lives in a state where it is required to own auto insurance it’s absolutely imperative to look at auto coverage policies.

 In over six states there’s more than a 1 in 5 chance of having an uninsured car strike yours.
 By the basic nature of our highly mobile society, an unacceptably high risk exists of having an accident with a car without insurance